 Detox & Cleansing

 All fruits and vegetables facilitate detox.
-Be sure to use only organic ingredients in your smoothie recipes, avoid animal products, dried foods and additional sweeteners during your detox and find a workout routine that works for you.
+Be sure to use only organic ingredients in your smoothie recipes, and avoid dried foods and additional sweeteners during your detox and find a workout routine that works for you.
 When it comes to making the “ultimate” detox green smoothies, I use dandelion greens and citrus such as orange, grapefruit, lemon and lime.

 Here’s some tips on how make a deliciously potent detox smoothie.